Southeastern Plant Symposium and Rare Plant Auction

 Saturday, June 17, 2023 – 9:00 am–4:30 pm

 Join fellow plantaholics, plant geeks, nurserymen, gardeners, and horticulturists to rethink and reinvigorate modern landscapes.
 We're talking plants outside our backdoors to plants around the world, low input but high impact performers, super-functional and beautiful to native, rare and unusual.
-Do not miss this two-day deep dive into what's new and exciting in the plant world!
+This two-day deep dive into what's new and exciting in the plant world is one you won't want to miss!

 Can’t make it in person?
 This event will be live-streamed over Zoom and recordings of the presentations will be made available to all participants.
 Sign up to attend online so you don’t miss a moment of this spectacular symposium!